Generalized Least Squares Kernelized Tensor Factorization: Abstract

 \section{Abstract}

-Completing multidimensional tensor-structured data with missing entries is a fundamental task for many real-world applications involving incomplete or corrupted datasets.
-For data with spatial or temporal side information, low-rank factorization models with smoothness constraints have demonstrated strong performance.
-Although effective at capturing global and long-range correlations, these models often struggle to capture short-scale, high-frequency variations in the data.
-To address this limitation, we propose the \textit{\underline{G}eneralized \underline{L}east \underline{S}quares \underline{K}ernelized Tensor \underline{F}actorization} (GLSKF) framework for tensor completion.
-GLSKF integrates smoothness-constrained low-rank factorization with a locally correlated residual process; the resulting additive structure enables effective characterization of both global dependencies and local variations.
-Specifically, we define the covariance norm to enforce the smoothness of factor matrices in the global low-rank factorization, and use structured covariance/kernel functions to model the local processes.
-For model estimation, we develop an alternating least squares (ALS) procedure with closed-form solutions for each subproblem.
-GLSKF utilizes zero-padding and slicing operations based on projection matrices which preserve the Kronecker structure of covariances, facilitating efficient computations through the conjugate gradient (CG) method.
-The proposed framework is evaluated on four real-world datasets across diverse tasks.
-Experimental results demonstrate that GLSKF achieves superior performance and scalability, establishing it as a novel solution for multidimensional tensor completion.
+Recovering incomplete multidimensional tensor-structured data is a fundamental task in many real-world applications.
+Smoothness-constrained low-rank tensor factorization effectively captures global and long-range correlations, but often struggles to characterize short-scale, high-frequency, or locally varying structures.
+We propose \emph{GLSKF}, a complementary \underline{G}eneralized \underline{L}east \underline{S}quares \underline{K}ernelized Tensor \underline{F}actorization framework, for multidimensional spatiotemporal data completion.
+GLSKF additively integrates a covariance-regularized low-rank global component with an explicitly modeled locally correlated residual component under a GLS objective, enabling effective modeling of both global dependencies and localized variations.
+A \textit{covariance norm} regularizer encodes spatiotemporal dependencies in both components: structured covariances are imposed on the latent factor columns to enforce smoothness in the global factorization, whereas compactly supported sparse kernels are used to model local correlations in the residual.
+We develop an alternating least squares algorithm with blockwise linear-system updates that exploit the Kronecker structure of the covariance matrices under missing data and facilitate fast conjugate gradient solves.
+Additional computational gains are obtained by exploiting the sparsity and Toeplitz structure of the local residual covariance matrices for efficient matrix--vector multiplications.
+We evaluate GLSKF on four real-world multidimensional data-completion tasks: traffic speed imputation, color image completion, digital video recovery, and MRI data reconstruction.
+Experimental results demonstrate that GLSKF achieves superior reconstruction performance and favorable scalability across a range of tensor completion tasks, supporting its broad applicability to multidimensional data completion.